Skip to content

 define-record-type

-Define a new record type with a constructor, predicate, and field accessors.
+Define a new record type, generating a constructor, predicate, and one accessor per field.

 (define-record-type point